GDevelopApp/GDevelop-documentation/docs/gdevelop5/GDevelop-Solutions-Provider-Program.md

 **3. Can I still work as a professional if I don't have the legal requirements?**

-You can not be listed as a GDevelop Professional on GDevelop's official Solution Partners if you do not have the minimim legal requirements.
+You can not be listed as a GDevelop Professional on GDevelop's official Solutions Providers if you do not have the minimim legal requirements.
-However, you are always welcome to join the GDevelop Advocate's program.
+However, you are always welcome to join [the GDevelop Advocate's program](https://gdevelop.io/page/community-advocate).

 ### For Product Owners